John Erskine, Earl of Mar (1675–1732): Clan Mar historical background

-An early colored representation of the Earldom of Mar can be found in a heraldic collection, specifically in MS B.29, p22 (dating from 1270–80) housed at the College of Arms.
-The House of Mar's coat of arms is described as 'Quarterly 1st and 4th Azure a bend between six cross crosslets fitched Or (Mar), 2nd and 3rd Argent pale Sable (Erskine)'.
-The motto of Clan Erskine is "Je Pense Plus" (French for "I think more").
-Crest: On a chapeau Gules furred Ermine, a hand holding up a skene in pale Argent, hilted and pommelled Or.
+The motto of Clan Erskine is Je Pense Plus (French for "I think more").
 The name Erskine in Scottish Gaelic is Arascain, which translates to "air an sgian" – meaning "upon the knife."
 This heraldic emblem has a historical association with Longwy-sur-le-Doubs, a town in the Jura department of Bourgogne-Franche-Comté in eastern France, known for its strategic importance in the defense of the Kingdom of Burgundy.

 Map showing roughly the historical district of Marr in Scotland (Scottish Gaelic: Màrr).

 Crest: On a chapeau Gules furred Ermine a hand holding up a skene in pale Argent, hilted and pommelled Or.
 Erskine in Scottish Gaelic is Arascain ("air an sgian" – upon the knife).

 Geographically, the Mormaerdom of Mar was situated in what is now Aberdeenshire, spanning the area between the River Dee and the River Don, extending from coastal regions to the mountainous interiors.
-The Earldom of Mar, as declared by the Ulster King-of-Arms, is considered one of the most ancient dtitles in Great Britain, and possibly even in Europe.
+The Earldom of Mar, as declared by the Ulster King-of-Arms, is considered one of the most ancient titles in Great Britain, and possibly even in Europe.

 Mar Lodge Estate represents only a small portion of the medieval Earldom of Mar and did not reach its current size and configuration until the 20th century.
 After John Erskine, the 6th Earl of Mar, participated in the Jacobite Rising of 1715, the estate was forfeited in 1716, marking the end of the feudal landholding system in the Earldom of Mar.
 The process of resolving the forfeiture extended over many years.
 Today, the estate is estimated to represent 33,000 hectares of the Cairngorms National Park.
-Mar Lodge Estate is a popular destination for hill walkers, having four of Scotland's five highest mountains, including Ben Macdui, the second-highest peak in Britain.